 Because of the crystal's molecular structure, only certain colorants can migrate into and color the crystal.
 These are cobalt, nickel, copper, iron, and manganese.
 However, due to molecular characteristics, these colorants do not all act the same way.

 Cobalt is the strongest; it will override the attraction of the other colorants and move into the crystal structure alone.
 For example, if cobalt and manganese are both present, the cobalt will migrate into the crystals making them blue, and the manganese will remain in the glaze matrix, making it yellow.
-If cobalt is not present, nickel takes next precedence in migrating into the crystal, then manganese, then copper.
+If cobalt is not present, nickel takes the next precedence in migrating into the crystal, then manganese, then copper.
 Copper, if by itself, will color glaze and crystal fairly evenly.